EnricoCorsaro/Background/tutorials/README.md

 ```bash
 ./background KIC 012008916 00 ThreeHarvey background_hyperParameters 0
 ```

-8. Once the computation is completed, you can plot the results with Python by using the suite provided in the file `background.py` of the tutorials folder.
+Once the computation is completed, you can plot the results with Python by using the suite provided in the file `background.py` of the tutorials folder.
 Please make sure that all paths set inside the Python routines match correctly with your actual working paths for Background.

-Once the fit is completed, for producing the actual plot of the background fit follow the guidelines below:
+For producing the actual plot of the background fit follow the guidelines below:
 1. Move the file `Background/tutorials/background.py` into `Background/results/python/` (create this folder if you don’t have one already)
 2. Go to `Background/results/python` and open a python prompt (e.g. IPython)
 3. In the python prompt execute the commands